doanhtu07/test-hadoop-spark-docker/README.md

 https://github.com/apache/hadoop/tree/docker-hadoop-3

-- There is a hadoop runner image
+- There is a hadoop runner image (branch `https://github.com/apache/hadoop/tree/docker-hadoop-runner`)
-- The image that bases on hadoop runner to install hadoop
+- And the docker hadoop image that bases on hadoop runner to install hadoop
+  - Includes `docker-hadoop-3` and `docker-hadoop-2` branches

-Hadoop is installed into `/opt/hadoop`, which also means that's `$HADOOP_HOME`
+Hadoop is installed into `/opt/hadoop`, which also means that's the `$HADOOP_HOME`.

 # Run